balena-io/debugging-masterclass/README.md

-The Supervisor uses a SQLite database to store persistent state (so in the case of going offline, or a reboot, it knows exactly what state an application should be in, and which images, containers, volumes and networks to apply to it).
+The Supervisor uses a SQLite database to store persistent state (so in the case of going offline, or a reboot, it knows exactly what state an app should be in, and which images, containers, volumes and networks to apply to it).

 This database is located at